Tip

 Many company leaders are looking to integrate AI with their business processes to gain a competitive advantage in their industry, and generative AI can potentially help optimize key supply chain processes.

-Generative AI (GenAI) is an emerging technology that is gaining popularity in various business areas, including marketing and sales.
+Generative AI (GenAI) is a technology that is gaining popularity in various business areas, including marketing and sales.
 By analyzing an organization's data, GenAI can potentially improve operational efficiency and supply chain resiliency.

 However, users should be aware of concerns surrounding what's known as AI hallucinations, which could hamper GenAI's ability to improve supply chain operations.